oracle-livelabs/pts/ai-vector-search-rag/spatial-application/spatial-application.md

 This lab assumes you have:
 * Completed the previous labs of this workshop.
-* Experience with Oracle Database features, SQL, and PL/SQL.
+* Experience with Oracle AI Database features, SQL, and PL/SQL.
-* Experience with Oracle APEX low-code development.
+* Basic experience with APEX AI Application Generator.
 * Basic experience with JSON document format.

 ## Task 1: Review APEX application logic